Built on Prometheus & OpenTelemetry

 CPU, memory, disk, network, swap, and load average with per-core and per-mount granularity.
 Every metric is sampled at 10-second resolution, giving you near real-time visibility into resource consumption trends and spikes.

 Docker and containerd containers with per-container CPU, memory, disk I/O, and network metrics.
-Services running inside containers are auto-discovered just like bare-metal services, giving you application-level visibility into containerized workloads.
+Services running inside containers are auto-discovered just like bare-metal services.
+See the dedicated container monitoring page for the full pipeline.

 NVIDIA GPU utilization, memory, temperature, power draw, and encoder/decoder metrics via nvidia-smi.
 Essential for ML/AI training, inference, and rendering workloads where GPU performance directly impacts application throughput.